Compounding Equity Screen India: 5.14% CAGR, Underperforms Sensex by 6.92% Annually

 Takeaway

 Data: Ceta Research (FMP financial data warehouse), 2000-2025.
-Universe: BSE + NSE (India).
+Universe: NSE (India).
 Returns in INR.
 Full methodology: METHODOLOGY.md.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.

 References